MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 #### Kubernetes node pools (regional)

 Localized failure can occasionally occur.
 For example, power might become unavailable to a single rack of Azure servers.
-To protect your AKS nodes from becoming a single point of failure, use Azure availability zones, which ensures that AKS nodes in a given availability zone are physically separated from those defined in another availability zone.
+To protect your AKS nodes from becoming a single point of failure, use Azure availability zones.
+By using availability zones, you ensure that AKS nodes in a one availability zone are physically separated from those defined in another availability zone.

 For more information, see [AKS and Azure availability zones](/azure/aks/availability-zones).